justanothercell/ProgrammingLanguageIdeas/README.md

 # ProgrammingLanguageIdeas

-Gradually designing the perfect general purpose programming lanuage.
-No guarantee that that is all even possible with a compiled language, im just tossing stuff around
+Gradually designing the perfect general purpose programming lanuage. <br>
+No guarantee that that is all even possible with a compiled language, im just tossing stuff around. <br>
+THe first version of this was just written with the browser github editor onto the main branch, so, yes very professionally done and totally not unstructured

 ### Contributing:
 make an issue, make a pr, explain your idea directly, anythign goes!
 You just have to convince me that your idea is an improvement and ill either add it or add it as an alternative option.

+### Examples
-You can also write "sample code", if so make it clear (with comments or by putting it into a folder with md file) which syntax options you chose.
+You can also write "sample code", if so make it clear (with comments or by putting it into a folder with md file) which syntax options you chose. <br>
+Try to copy and adapt the existing examples from other styles to show the similarites/differences in a side by side comparison. <br>
+File ending is .pli (dotProgrammingLanguageIdeas) until we have a real one

+- README.md
+- Examples
+    - SyntaxOptionA
+        - syntax.md
+        - exampleA.pli
+        - exampleB.pli
+    - SyntaxOptionB
+        - syntax.md
+        - exampleA.pli
+        - exampleB.pli

 ### What Should Be Noted And Is Probably Best:
 - the less special cases the better: <br>